supermassivedb/supermassive/readme.md

 - [ ] Replica unit and integration tests

 ## Example
-For testing purposes start cluster with ``--local`` to start with no user authentication.

-You can use TLS, configure in your yaml configuration files.
-A cluster can be started with TLS and so can other instance types.
+You can use TLS for your client-cluster communcation and cluster-node node-replica communication.
+A cluster can be started with TLS and so can other instance types based on configuration files.
-If nodes and their replicas are set to use TLS make sure to configure client connections to these nodes to be using TLS.

 When starting a cluster instance you provide a `--username` and `--password`.
 When accessing through a client like netcat you now need to authenticate with `AUTH user\0password`.